 Are you a San Francisco Bay Area educator serving grades 6-12?
 Join KQED and your peers for a year of media literacy learning.
-Applications are now open!
+Applications due March 31!

 Applications are now being accepted for the 2019-2020 KQED Media Literacy Educator Academy.
 This year-long program is a professional learning opportunity created for educators serving middle and high school students.
 You’ll learn and practice media literacy skills, while working toward PBS Media Literacy Educator Certification.
 This is a great opportunity to get face-to-face coaching from KQED and learn in a supportive community of your Bay Area peers, both in-person and online.
 Teachers, instructional coaches, librarians and all middle and high school educators interested in media literacy are encouraged to apply.